Migrations

 Stored routines (functions, procedures, triggers, views)

-Routines are first-class migration objects.
+Routines are migration objects, same as tables and views.
 A migrate.Routine runs on every

 boot (idempotent CREATE OR REPLACE) after tables migrate, and migrate